MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-long-and-short-term-data-storage.md

 #### Set up tape sharing

-1. On the computer that will be the library server for the shared library, enable the medium changer by using Device Manager.
+1. On the computer that will be the library server for the shared library, use Device Manager to enable the medium changer.

     On each library client computer, ensure that the medium changer is not enabled.

 2. Enable the Named Pipes protocol for the SQL Server instances of the library server and library client computers.
 Then restart the SQL service.